jakea333/esphome-easynow/README.md

 - Turning off the regular wifi on the transmitters
 - Ability to use a unconfigured instance of these components to determine mac address from log
 - Support for esp8266 devices (low priority, but no reason to think its a lot of work, it might already be OK)
+- Support for other entities like binary sensors

 ## Authors and acknowledgment
 Written by George Styles (george@ripnet.co.uk)